traeblain/.comV2/content/blog/now-in-color.md

 ## Color

 This is just for fun.
-I was playing around with [CSS Variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties "Mozilla CSS Variables") and seeing how easy it would be to make a switch and have it propogate throughout the page.
+I was playing around with [CSS Variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties "Mozilla CSS Variables") and seeing how easy it would be to make a switch and have it propagate throughout the page.
 Turns out, it's very easy.
 So now there's a color switcher.
 I've loved the [Nord Theme](https://www.nordtheme.com/) colors for a while, so I've adopted it to my site.
 So now you can view it in standard White Background, Dark Mode/Black Background, and Nord Background.
 You should see the small colors to the left or top of the page.
 Go ahead, have some fun.

 ## Digital Garden

 This is probably the most significant piece of the update.
 When I write, I write about things on my mind right now.
 It doesn't matter the date, really.
 I realized that what I want to write about aren't things the fit nicely in a chronological flow of ideas.
-Most of what I want to write about has sticking power, something to come back at and look at later, and maybe have the same or better influence a few years later as it has today.
+Most of what I want to write about has sticking power, something to come back at and look at later, and maybe have the same or better influence on me a few years later as it has today.

 That's why I established this [Digital Garden](/#garden "Home-Digital Garden Area").
 This is based off of something I read [Tom Critchlow](https://tomcritchlow.com/2019/02/17/building-digital-garden/ "Building a Digital Garden"), where he moved to create an area that may seem a bit scattered but is like walking through a garden as opposed to a museum type, curated timeline.
 One key aspect about this, is that the digital garden will also hold my "Drafts".
 When I start a post it may be a few weeks/months before I finalize it.
 The garden metaphor allows these to be available even if they aren't done, like something sprouting but not fully developed.